wjt/fedc-2021-talk/talk.md

 }
 ```

+In case you're not familiar with Flatpak manifests, most of this is quite standard.
+This is a paragraph from a JSON file which tells Flatpak that Zoom should be downloaded from the given URL install time, and what the file's expected checksum and size are.
+The `x-checker-data` section is specific to Flatpak External Data Checker, and is ignored by `flatpak-builder`.

-Here's a simple example for Zoom.
-Zoom has a special URL which always redirects to the latest version of the app.
-So in the section of the manifest which tells Flatpak where to download the file at installation time, we add an `x-checker-data` section with configuration for the checker.
-We tell it to use the `rotating-url` checker; we tell it the URL that redirects to the latest version of Zoom; and we provide a regular expression to extract the version number from that target URL.
+In this case, Zoom has a special URL which always redirects to the latest version of the app.
+So we have an `x-checker-data` section which tells the checker to use the `rotating-url` checker.
+We tell it the URL that redirects to the latest version of Zoom, and we provide a regular expression to extract the version number from that target URL.

 That's all you need to do.
 Every hour, Flathub runs the external data checker on this repo; if it finds an update, it opens a pull request.
 Because we told it how to extract the version number, it can also update the *appdata* file in the repository.